Gratitude Challenge for Students: Letter-Writing Gratitude Activities

 - There are 20 challenge options for students.
 Some challenges might not work for some students.
 Honor and respect a student’s choice NOT to do challenges that don’t work for their life circumstances.
 For example, you might have students who don’t know any other family members outside their immediate home, students who are in a foster situation, or students who are homeless.
 Requiring students to complete ALL the challenges will surely put some students in a vulnerable position and that is not the goal of this activity.

-NOTE: THIS FILE NOW INCLUDES A DIGITAL DISTANCE LEARNING OPTION!
+NOTE: THIS FILE INCLUDES A DIGITAL DISTANCE LEARNING OPTION!

-As of 9/18/20, this product includes a digital option (as well as the no prep printable option).
+This product includes a digital option (as well as the no prep printable option).
 The instructions for utilizing the digital portion appear at the end of the packet.

 This PDF file contains 74 pages + Google Slides™.